bosetridib/Volatility_Modelling/README.md

 ![alt text](https://github.com/bosetridib/Volatility_Modelling/blob/main/NLSstableEstB.png "NLS Stable Estimated b")

 The solution of the last equation would give us the estimated parameter _b_.
-With that, we can caluclate the estimated parameter _a_.
+With that, we can calculate the estimated parameter _a_.
 In comparison, this method is found to be less efficient in practice: the estimated parameters with _nls_ method are much closer to the actual parameters used in generating the data, and the estimated _a_ is found to be _biased_ with the least square technique.

 ### Non Linear Volatile